Presentation

 The old Champlain Bridge was open to traffic on June 28,1962, increased traffic combined with the damage caused by road salt and other factors have contributed to the structure’s considerable wear and tear.
 This is why, in 2015, a new worksite was put into operation to build a new bridge called Samuel De Champlain Bridge.
 In April 2015, the Government of Canada selected the Signature on the Saint Lawrence consortium for the design, construction, financing and maintenance of the project.
 The new bridge was built and opened to traffic on July 1, 2019.

-In addition, the project incorporates:
+In addition, the bridge incorporates:

 • Rigorous environmental monitoring and mitigation measures to protect the surrounding natural environment;